akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/back-end.md

 @@snip [MasterSingleton.scala]($g8src$/scala/worker/MasterSingleton.scala) { #singleton }

-The singleton accepts the `Prop`s of the actual singleton actor, as well as configuration which allows us to decide that the singleton actors should only run on the nodes with the role `backend`.
+The singleton accepts the `Prop`s of the actual singleton actor, as well as configuration which allows us to decide that the singleton actors should only run on the nodes with the role `back-end`.

 To interact with the singleton from any node in the cluster, without explicitly having to figure out where it is running, we use the `ClusterSingletonProxy`: